PsychTechApS/flutter_menu/README.md

 - [x] Keyboard shortcuts for menu items
 - [x] Master, detail views (Left pane, right pane)
 - [X] Context menu (right click) for Master, Detail and widgets
+- [X] Longpress for contextmenu (for touch displays).
+Centered and animated
+- [ ] Choose between touch UI or desktop UI (user can change it)
 - [ ] More predefined contextmenus to choose from
 - [ ] Flexible pane sizes as well as
 - [ ] Scrollbar